-5.4 Detailed results
+5.4.
+Detailed results

 We also provide results concerning more disaggregate health measures.
 Arguably, job loss is likely to be related to health conditions that have to do with mental health.
 Other serious health problems such as cancer, heart disease, respiratory diseases, and stroke are less likely to change immediately after job loss.
 We therefore provide separate results of the effects of job loss on these dimensions of health care.
 Table 5 provides the results for hospitalizations.
 The grouping of health conditions is based on ICD-9 codes associated with any medical expenditure contained in our dataset.
-The first line in this table repeats the entry regarding hospitalization from table 4.
+The first line in this table repeats the entry regarding hospitalization from Table 4.

 Detailed hospitalization results for men indicate that there are no significant effects of job displacement on conditions associated with cancer, heart disease, respiratory disease or stroke.

-In contrast, expenditures related to mental health conditions increase substantially.
-The baseline result that compare PC workers with NPC workers suggests that expenditures on mental health hospitalizations are 17 Euros higher for men.
+In contrast, expenditures related to mental health conditions increase significantly, albeit the effect is economically rather small.
+The baseline result that compares PC workers with NPC workers suggests that expenditures on mental health hospitalizations are 17 Euros higher for men.
 This baseline estimate turns out to be robust to controlling for observed characteristics (column 2) and unobserved time invariant characteristics (column 3).
 Thus, detailed hospitalization results for men suggest that the weak and insignificant overall effect for men is entirely due to an increase in mental health expenditures.

-Columns 4 to 6 of table 5 present the corresponding results for women.
-We find that excess health costs due to hospitalization for health problems related to cancer, heart disease, mental problems, respiratory disease, and strokes are largely unaffected by job loss due to plant closure.
-However, women employed by closing plants incur 26 Euros higher public health costs related to a pregnancy.
-This suggests that (the anticipation of) a job loss induces mothers to adjust the timing of their children.
-This is in line with the argument that the loss of a job temporarily reduces the opportunity costs of having a child and thus may affect the timing of children.
+Columns 4-6 of Table 5 present the corresponding results for women.
+We find that excess health costs due to hospitalization for health problems related to cancer, heart disease, mental problems, respiratory disease, and strokes are largely unaffected by job loss